Artistic License - Biology

 - Animal Planet really, really should know better...

 - An episode of Animal Planet's: The Most Extreme was about modern day animals and their ancient ancestors.
 Fair enough...until they start talking about the Komodo Dragon and state that its ancestor was the Tyrannosaurus rex.
 If the producers of the show had done even five minutes of research on the internet (or even just read a current book on dinosaurs), they would've realized that Komodo dragons and the Tyrannosaurus rex aren't even closely related to one another.
 A more true ancestor for the Komodo dragon would be the ancient Mosasaurs (sea-dwelling reptiles that lived around the same time as the dinosaurs).
-Somewhere, a Palaeontologist Is Crying smacking his/her head against the wall in disbelief.
-Your common farm chicken is more closely related to the T-rex (birds are essentially modern-day theropods) than the Komodo dragon is.
+This is Artistic License - Paleontology - Your common farm chicken is more closely related to the T-rex (birds are essentially modern-day theropods) than the Komodo dragon is.

 - As a lead-in to some trivia about prairie dogs, the narrator of 50 Outrageous Animal Facts speaks of how mammals can sometimes be found in large groups.
 As he talks, shots of animal crowds appear on screen, including a beachful of walruses, a field full of wildebeest, and ... a lake full of flamingos.
 Large groups of mammals, right...